MeteoSwiss/opendata/docs/general/download.md

 The decimal divider is a full stop (`.`).

+### Encoding

+CSV files are encoded in [`Windows-1252`](https://en.wikipedia.org/wiki/Windows-1252) to ensure that they are decoded correctly in Excel.

+`UTF-8 BOM` would actually be a more versatile and widely used encoding that would ensure the same thing.
+For technical reasons, however, we still use `Windows-1252`.

 ## How date/time, time intervals and missing values are represented

 ### Time stamps and time intervals